 D.U. ran the following piece in archive ‘zine issue #40 in 2009, and we thought, why not put it on the blog here.
-The archive piece was itself a reprint from Curious Goods ‘zine #5 in 1991.
+The archive piece, which your editor wrote, was itself a reprint from Curious Goods ‘zine #5 in 1991.
 Enjoy.

 Here we are once more at the backstage area of the 9:30 Club, with the beat up, old, rusty, squeaky couches.
 The focus of this article is Danny Lilker, bassist of Nuclear Assault [and Brutal Truth, but we’ll get to that later].